zowe/docs-site/docs/user-guide/sdks-using.md

     - To define the versioning scheme for Node packages, use [semantic versioning](https://docs.npmjs.com/about-semantic-versioning).

     - To define versioning for Python packages, specify versions or version ranges in a `requirements.txt` file checked-in to your project.
-More information, see [pip install in the pip documentation](https://pip.pypa.io/en/stable/cli/pip_install/)
+For more information, see [pip install](https://pip.pypa.io/en/stable/cli/pip_install/) in the pip documentation.

 ### Install SDK from local package